 My name is Sonia Harris.
 I am a mutant.
 And my superpower is surviving.

-If you’re interested in learning more about this disease, there is a fantastic series of articles up on UK newspaper, the Guardian about it.
+If you’re interested in learning more about endometriosis, there is a fantastic series of articles up on UK newspaper, the Guardian about it.
 Start here and follow the suggested links.
-If you’re curious about treatment, Dr Andrew Cook’s has written a very comprehensive and informative book about endometriosis called “Stop Endometriosis and Pelvic Pain: What Every Woman and Her Doctor Need to Know” and you can read his website.
-Dr David Redwine’s website is another excellent source of accurate and helpful information.
+If you’re curious about treatment, Dr Andrew Cook’s has written a book about endometriosis called “Stop Endometriosis and Pelvic Pain: What Every Woman and Her Doctor Need to Know” and Dr David Redwine’s website is an excellent source of accurate and helpful information.